-- First, a student must request a review by the faculty of record to the course being contested. - Next, a student can appeal the faculty of record's decision to the Dean of Campus Administration. - Next, a student can appeal the Dean of Campus Administration's decision to the Divisional Dean. - Finally, a student can appeal the Divisional Dean's decision to the Provost Vice Chancellor of Academic Affairs, who has final decision for the College on final grade challenges.
+- First, a student must request a review by the faculty of record to the course being contested. - Next, a student can appeal the faculty of record's decision to the Dean of Campus Administration. - Next, a student can appeal the Dean of Campus Administration's decision to the Divisional Dean. - Affairs, who has final decision for the College on final grade challenges.